actionhero/actionhero/site/source/includes/docs/core/development_mode.md

 },
 ```

-Start up node-inspector (both node-inspector and actionhero have the same default port, so you will need to change one of them) `./node_modules/.bin/node-inspector --web-port=1234`
+Start up node-inspector (both node-inspector and ActionHero have the same default port, so you will need to change one of them) `./node_modules/.bin/node-inspector --web-port=1234`

 That's it!
 Now you can visit `http://0.0.0.0:1234/debug?port=5858` and start debugging.
 Remember that the way node-debugger works has you first set a breakpoint in the file view, and then you can use the console to inspect various objects.
 IE: I put a breakpoint in the default `status` action in the `run` method: